briancaffey/RedLM/ARTICLE.md

 This game has set world records for numbers of concurrent players, and it has rewritten the narrative around what is capable with offline single-player games and on top of that it is developed by an obscure game studio from Shenzhen, China.

 ![Black Myth: Wukong](/static/redlm/wukong.png)

+Three renditions of Journey West: Songokū (The Monkey King) polychrome woodblock (surimono) (1824) by Yashima Gakutei (1786–1868), Black Myth: Wukong video game by Game Science (2024), Journey to the West TV series by CCTV (1982-2000)

 ## RedLM video